boutroslab/HTSvis/README.md

 The apllication can be installed as an R package and is started fom the R console, usage of the application in the user's default web browser does not require further coding.
-Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen.
+Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen. </br>

-## INSTALLATION
+## Installation
 HTSvis is provided as an R package.</br>
 Run the following lines of code in your R session to download and install the package:
 ```